HomeVertebratesSloth

 Lifespan

-Studying sloths in the wild over a prolonged period is extremely challenging, which makes it difficult to calculate their exact lifespan.
-However, it is estimated that two-toed sloths live for approximately 20 years, with the oldest living individual, Paula (from a German zoo), recorded to survive for 50 years.
+However, it is estimated that two-toed sloths live for approximately 20 years in captivity, with the oldest living individual, Paula (from a German zoo), recorded to survive for 50 years.
 In three-toed sloths, the longest-lived individual, Buttercup, reached 27 years at a sloth sanctuary in Costa Rica.

 Reproduction and Life Cycle

-The females are promiscuous and mate with multiple males during their estrus phase.
-To gain access to the females, the males compete with each other by biting each other, swiping their claws, or knocking one another off the branch.
-The dominant male mates with the female, and the entire mating process lasts barely a minute.
+In some species, like the brown-throated three-toed sloth, females are promiscuous and mate with multiple males during their estrus phase.
+To gain access to the females, the males compete by biting each other, swiping their claws, or knocking one another off the branch.
+The dominant male mates with the female, and copulation typically lasts less than a minute.
 When the female is ready to give birth, she descends from a higher canopy to a lower branch.

 While three-toed species have a gestation period of 6 months, in two-toed sloths, it extends up to 12 months, after which a single offspring is born.
-They occasionally give birth to twins, but the mother can only accommodate one baby, and hence, the weakest twin is dropped.
+Though extremely rare, they occasionally give birth to twins, but the mother can only accommodate one baby, and thus, the weakest twin is dropped.

-The offspring, weighing between 10 to 17 oz (300 to 400 gm), are born with their eyes open and have sharp claws and well-developed teeth.
-They instinctively crawl up to the chest of their mother, clinging to her fur for safety.
-They feed on their mother’s milk and, in about a week, begin sampling leaves from their mother’s mouth.
+The offspring, weighing between 10 to 17 oz (300 to 400 g), are born with their eyes open and have sharp claws and well-developed teeth.
+They crawl up to their mother’s chest, clinging to her fur for safety.
+They initially feed on their mother’s milk but, within a week, begin to sample leaves directly from their mother’s mouth to learn their feeding preferences.

 The young are weaned in 5 to 6 months and attain sexual maturity in 1 or 2 years.
-Sometimes, young sloths may die after falling from branches due to their mother’s unwillingness to risk their own safety.
+Sometimes, young sloths fall from the branches and die, as their mothers rarely take the risk to descend and retrieve them.

 Predators